Hamiltonian learning via quantum Zeno effect: Discussion and Conclusion

 \section{Discussion and Conclusion}

-In this work, we present a new protocol for efficient HL in current quantum hardware.
-It relies on a reshaping strategy based on QZE, implemented using virtual $Z$ gates \cite{McKay_2017_virtualZgates} to decouple the evolution of local, independent patches, which are then learned in parallel via QPT.
-We establish performance guarantees for the reconstruction accuracy as a function of the number of copies and the number of Zeno kicks employed in the protocol, and validate its performance through numerical simulations of random, geometrically $k=2$ local Hamiltonians in 1D chains of up to 128 qubits.
+In this work, we present a protocol for efficient HL in current quantum hardware.
+It relies on a reshaping strategy based on a coherent implementation of the QZE to confine the dynamics to spatially disjoint local patches, whose Hamiltonian coefficients are learned in parallel via QPT.
+We establish performance guarantees for the reconstruction accuracy as a function of the number of copies and the number of Zeno kicks employed in the protocol.
+We validate its performance through numerical simulations of random, geometrically $k=2$ local Hamiltonians in 1D chains of up to 128 qubits.
 Our results show that the reconstruction quality remains consistent across different system sizes and that the average error of the protocol remains constant.
 To further support the feasibility of our approach, we implemented the protocol on IBM’s 127-qubit superconducting hardware, successfully learning a 109-qubit Hamiltonian.
-This demonstrates that our protocol is scalable and suitable for large-scale state-of-the-art devices, which is especially important as the need to characterize increasingly large quantum systems continues to grow.
+This demonstrates that our protocol is both scalable and suitable for large-scale state-of-the-art devices, which is especially important as the need to characterize increasingly large quantum systems continues to grow.

-As other HL algorithms, we exploit the reshaping of the target Hamiltonian to break down the full space complexity at a local level \cite{Huang_2023_heisemberscaling}.
-However, a key distinction lies in our use of a hardware-friendly approach that avoids any direct intervention on the system and does not increase the overall execution time of the algorithm.
-Although our reshaping strategy does not exactly match those in other protocols, which prevents the direct application of techniques that achieve optimal scaling \cite{robphaseest}, we believe the strength of our method lies in its simplicity and minimal requirements.
-Notably, it relies only on QPT over small patches, a procedure that is well studied and readily implementable on current experimental platforms \cite{Childs_expqpt, Brien_expqpt, Yamamoto_expqpt}.
-However, to improve the sample complexity and achieve optimal scaling, one could consider alternative strategies for learning the Hamiltonian coefficients.
-Techniques such as those proposed in \cite{haah2023query} appear particularly promising in this regard.

-Looking forward, several natural extensions of our protocol can be identified.
-While our discussion has focused on one-dimensional systems, applying the method to other geometries, such as two-dimensional arrays, should be straightforward.
-Moreover, since the reconstruction would remain local, we expect favorable scaling and a similarly intuitive reshaping procedure.
-Two-dimensional architectures are especially relevant given the widespread availability of quantum platforms with native two-dimensional connectivity.
-Another important direction would be to adapt the protocol to open quantum systems, where learning effective dissipative generators could provide deeper insights into decoherence mechanisms and strategies for quantum control \cite{Olsacher2025}.